go-kratos/go-kratos.dev/src/content/docs/blades/index.md

 ```

 ### Middleware
 `Middleware` is a powerful mechanism for implementing cross-cutting concerns such as logging, monitoring, authentication, and rate limiting.
-Its design allows for injecting additional behaviors into the `Runnable` execution flow without modifying the core `Runnable` logic.
+Its design allows for injecting additional behaviors into the `Agent` execution flow without modifying the core `Agent` logic.
 It works in an "onion model" function chain, providing highly flexible flow control and functional enhancements, thus decoupling non-core business logic from core functionality.

 ## 💡 Quick Start